Not Your Mother's Thanksgiving

 Ingredients for Roasted Sweet Potatoes with Applies and Maple-Sage Butter

-The tricky part is finding 15 minutes of available oven space at 475° F. Not always an easy feat on Thanksgiving, but somehow we’ve managed by saving it to the end.
+The tricky part is finding 15 minutes of available oven space at 475° F. Not always an easy feat on Thanksgiving, but somehow we've managed by saving it to the end.
 I roast this up while RG finishes up the turkey slicing.
-Inevitable it all comes together.
+Inevitably it all comes together.

 Roasted Sweet Potatoes with apples and Maple-Sage Butter

 - 2 large sweet potatoes peeled, halved crosswise and cut like steak fries into wedges

 - 1 large granny smith apple cored, halved crosswise and cut into wedges

 - Toss the sweet potatoes with olive oil, salt and pepper and spread them on a cookie sheet in a single layer.